rapPayne/AgileGadgets-com/src/pages/blog/host-chatgpt-on-your-own-machine.md

   "eval_duration": 701249583
 }
 ```
+As you can plainly see it's simple JSON.
+The data you want is in the "response" field.

 ## Bonus!
 Processing the streaming value
 If you set `"stream": true` in your request, you'll receive a stream of responses as the model generates them.
 This is useful for long prompts or when you want to display the output in real-time.
 Here's a node snippet to show how to handle that.
 ```javascript